Database

 was signed by a trusted CA)verify-full

-- Always SSL (verify that the certification presented by the server was signed by a trusted CA and the server host name matches the one in the certificate)
+- Always SSL (verify that the certification presented by the server was signed by a trusted CA and the server host name matches the one in the certificate).
+This is the recommended setting.

 application_name